AdisKljajic/CortexWatch-Cognitive-Dynamics-Prediction-Model/README.md

 # CortexWatch-Cognitive-Dynamics-Prediction-Model
-CortexWatch is an AI-powered prediction model designed to monitor cognitive and emotional patterns in real time, enabling early detection of negative mental states such as depression or anxiety.
-By analyzing subtle shifts in thought dynamics, CortexWatch helps intervene before a crisis develops.
+CortexWatch is an advanced neurological prediction software that monitors and analyzes real-time electrical signals in the brain using EEG data.
+By decoding cognitive patterns and neural dynamics, it predicts shifts in mental states before they deteriorate into harmful conditions.
+CortexWatch enables early, precision-driven interventions by interpreting brainwave activity to forecast changes in emotional and cognitive stability.